Craig Breen: Career

 Craig was the son of Ray Breen, a national champion in Irish rallying.
 He began karting in 1999 in Ireland.
 He began rallying in 2007, combining it with karting commitments in Europe in 2008.

-In 2009, he made the full-time switch to rallying, competing in the Irish, British and International Fiesta Sporting Trophies, winning all three championships.
-He also went on to win the Fiesta Sport Trophy International Shootout and was awarded a twelve month contract with M-Sport.
+In 2009, Breen made the full-time switch to rallying, competing in the Irish, British and International Fiesta Sporting Trophies, winning all three championships.
+He also went on to win the Fiesta Sport Trophy International Shootout and was awarded a twelve-month contract with M-Sport.
 For his achievements Breen was crowned Young Irish Rally Driver of the Year and received the Billy Coleman Award.

-In 2010, he debuted the Ford Fiesta S2000 in both British Rally Championship and the Irish Tarmac Rally Championship.
-He took his first BRC victory on the 2010 Ulster Rally and went on to finish 2nd overall in the ITC.
+In 2010, Breen debuted the Ford Fiesta S2000 in both British Rally Championship and the Irish Tarmac Rally Championship.
+He took his first BRC victory on the 2010 Ulster Rally and went on to finish second overall in the ITC.
 He also finished 17th overall in the car at the 2010 Rally Finland and 12th overall at Wales Rally GB.

 In 2011, Breen competed in the WRC Academy driving a Ford Fiesta R2.
 He won his first WRC event at the Rallye Deutschland and his win at Wales Rally GB made him the inaugural WRC Academy Cup champion.

 Breen at the 2012 Rally Finland.

 For 2012, Breen progressed to the S-WRC championship driving a Ford Fiesta S2000.
 He won the opening round at Monte Carlo and led the championship after the second round in Sweden.

 In June 2012, Breen's co-driver Gareth Roberts was killed in an accident during the Targa Florio Rally, the fifth round of the 2012 Intercontinental Rally Challenge.

-In Rally de Catalunya, in November, he won the Super 2000 world championship.
+In Rally de Catalunya, in November, Breen won the Super 2000 world championship.
 At the end of the rally, a very emotional Breen declared "I'm a kid, I can't believe I've done this."

 In 2013, Breen and co-driver Paul Nagle were signed by Peugeot to lead their ERC campaign called 'Peugeot Rally Academy'.
-Breen was successful, achieving five podium places during the season, and eventually finishing 3rd overall, missing out on the runner-up spot by only four points.
+Breen was successful, achieving five podium places during the season, and eventually finishing third overall, missing out on the runner-up spot by only four points.
 Midway during the season Nagle left the team to help out Volkswagen's Andreas Mikkelsen in the WRC; from the Rajd Polski onwards, Belgian Lara Vanneste became Breen's co-driver.